Mental Health

 Self care can look like setting aside an hour each week or month to take care of a to-do list so it doesn’t weigh on our minds.
 It can look like making that doctor (or therapist!) appointment that we’ve been putting off.
 It can mean setting aside money to pay off a credit card bill or starting to save for a trip when we can travel again.

-It can look like planning to negotiate for a raise (and yes, you can get a raise in a pandemic) or saying “no” to obligations or engagements that are more stress than they’re worth.
+It can look like planning to negotiate for a raise or saying “no” to obligations or engagements that are more stress than they’re worth.
 Self care is anything you do (or don’t do!
 I’m a huge fan of doing nothing sometimes) that fills your cup.

 Most of all, remember that you’re awesome just as you are

-Sure, there are things we all want to do to become better, and most of us are excited to leave 2020 behind.
-But that doesn’t mean you have to completely overhaul your entire life this New Year’s or any other.
+Sure, there are things we all want to do to become better, but that doesn’t mean you have to completely overhaul your entire life this New Year’s or any other.
 Growth, like life, is a journey, not a destination, and every iteration of you throughout your life is unique, valid, and awesome.

 So in the new year, let’s focus on taking care of ourselves and being well.